-The following page contains instructions, information, guidelines and tips about opening a Swiss bank account.
+The following page contains instructions, information, guidelines, advantages and tips about opening a Swiss bank account.

 Theoretically, anyone can open a Swiss bank account.
 Swiss banks have a reputation of strength, safety and integrity.
 So, as expected, they have a duty to accept only clients who they feel will not hurt the reputation, safety and integrity of the bank itself or the Swiss banking industry, in general.

 A bank needs to be reasonably assured that the source of the potential client’s funds come from legitimate, legal sources.
 The law forbids a Swiss bank from opening an account if they know or suspect that the proceeds are from criminal activity.

 In addition, you can open a Swiss bank account inside of your own corporation or limited liability company.
 The company that holds the account can be formed in any jurisdiction worldwide and need not be a Swiss entity.

 Sophisticated and knowledgeable Swiss bank account holders, who desire substantial privacy, do just this.
 They own their accounts in their offshore company names.
 A common jurisdiction in which to form the offshore company for the purpose of owning a Swiss bank account is the Caribbean island of Nevis.
 A Nevis limited liability company (LLC) offers a respectable combination of legal protection and privacy.
 Money transfers into banks usually leave electronic or paper trails.
 When money is wired into a Swiss bank account and the account is owned by a company, however, enhanced privacy is achieved.
 This is because the electronic trail will show that the money was wired to a company rather than to an account the individual’s name.
 The owner of the Nevis LLC remains private.
 A Nevis LLC can be formed in 24 hours.

 For more free information, call us at 1-888-338-9868 or +1-661-253-3303.